 Human Subscriber key management keys must be escrowed to provide key recovery.
 CAs must develop a Key Recovery Practice Statement (KRPS) describing the procedures and controls implemented to comply with the FPKI Key Recovery Policy.
 The KRPS may be a separate document or may be combined with the appropriate Certification Practice Statement and/or Registration Practice Statement.
 The Federal PKI Policy Authority (FPKIPA) will determine the KRPS compliance with the KRP and this CP.
+Escrowed keys must be maintained within an online KED for a minimum of one year after the expiration of the associated public key certificate.

-Under no circumstances must a Subscriber signature key be held in trust by a third party.
+Under no circumstances must a Subscriber signature keys are never escrowed.